WHAT IS GROUP DIALOGUE?

 In this field of dialogue, mere ‘interested conversation’ and casual inquiry does not have the energy to break through the habits and traditions of who we are.
 If we are willing to leave the well trodden paths of established thinking - venture into an atmosphere of observation, exploration, care and integrity - a new quality of connection and feeling between people and towards the world, may come about.
 Strangely enough this ephemeral quality cannot be measured, evaluated or even specifically verbalised - it may even operate in us unconsciously.
 Perhaps it is this quality and energy that could be fertile for real learning and creative thinking.

 In these modern times where change and intelligence seem so desperately needed, is there an inner revolution that could potentially participate in creating a new way of living and a very different world?
 Let’s find out.

 Jackie Mc Inley - April 2019

 Article from ‘WHAT IS DIALOGUE?’ published in Friedrich’s Newsletter 2019

 Retreat & Dialogue Facilitator

 The facilitator is in no way an authority or KRISHNAMURTI teacher.
 She speaks in her own name and moves together with all other participants on a journey of self inquiry.
-She may help organise retreat programs, but truth and awareness can never be organised, nor administered by another: it can only be discovered simply, naturally, for oneself.
+She may help organise retreat programs, but truth and awareness can never be organised, nor administered by another: it can only be discovered simply and naturally for oneself.